HaiyanKong/haiyankong.github.io/content/_index.md

     name: "Haiyan Kong | 孔海燕"
     subname:
     image: /info/profile_haiyankong.jpg
+    description: |
-    description: "Welcome to my website!
-I am currently a research assistant at the [Institute of Psychology, Chinese Academy Sciences](http://english.psych.cas.cn/).
-Before that, I graduated with the Master of Philosophy degree in Psychology from [Nanjing Normal University](https://en.njnu.edu.cn/) of China in 2023.
-Learn more about me: [Download CV](/info/cv_haiyankong.pdf)."
+      Welcome to my website!

+      I am currently a research assistant at the <a href="http://english.psych.cas.cn/"  role="button" target="_blank">Institute of Psychology, Chinese Academy Sciences</a>.
+Before that, I graduated with the Master of Philosophy degree in Psychology from <a href="https://en.njnu.edu.cn/"  role="button" target="_blank">Nanjing Normal University</a> of China in 2023.
+Learn more about me: <a href="/info/cv_haiyankong.pdf" role="button" target="_blank">Download CV</a>.
     email: haiyankong@hotmail.com
     links:
       -